vectordotdev/vector/website/highlights/2019-12-04-rename-datadog-sink-to-datadog_metrics.md

 pr_numbers: [1314]
 release: "0.6.0"
 importance: "low"
-tags: ["type: upgrade guide", "domain: sinks", "sink: datadog_metrics"]
+tags: ["type: breaking change", "domain: sinks", "sink: datadog_metrics"]
 ---

 The `datadog` sink has been renamed to `datadog_metrics` to make way for the